uptycslabs/terraform-aws-org-integration/README.md

   * Request Queue (with Dead letter queue)
   * Response Queue (with Dead letter queue)
 * Lambda Function - 1
-  * On trigger, from SQS request queue, it will create an IAM Role (with Read Permissions) in requested child account
+  * On trigger, from SQS request queue, it will create an IAM Role in requested child account by attaching following policies:
+    * `policy/job-function/ViewOnlyAccess`
+    * `policy/SecurityAudit`
+    * `Read-Only (Customer Inline)`
+    * (Optional) S3 Object Read permissions to allow access to CloudTrail events if s3 bucket is in child account
   * This triggered once for all child accounts

 ## Child Account integration